-How shocked was I?
+How shocked was I to read it in a popular women’s magazine?
 Speechless, but somehow I gathered enough strength to respond, “There’s no way!”
 Even so, I did a quick search only to discover it was no typo at all.
-111Skin Celestial Black Diamond Cream 1.7 oz. retails for $1,095.
+111SKIN Celestial Black Diamond Cream 1.7 oz. — $932.34!

 All I can say is at that price, it better contain a miracle.
 Seriously.
-It almost makes Le Lift Firming Anti-Wrinkle Cream by Chanel 1.75 oz., $152 and Lancome’s Hydra Zen Neurocalm Soothing Recharging Night Cream 1.7 oz., $70 look cheap!
+It almost makes Lancome’s Hydra Zen Neurocalm Soothing Recharging Night Cream 1.7 oz. look like a bargain!

-Okay, back to reality: High-quality and effective skincare should not be considered a luxury available only to the wealthy.
-If you are diligent, you can find high quality, reasonably priced skin care products that are equal, if not superior to their department store cousins—right in your drugstore or discount department store.
+High-quality and effective skincare should not be considered a luxury available only to the wealthy.
+You can find high quality, reasonably priced skincare products that are equal, if not superior to their department store cousins—right in your drugstore or discount department store.

-Moisturizer. and Cetaphil Moisturizing Cream is priced well (about $11 for 16 oz.)
-Tip: Walmart sells a generic version under their brand name Equate for about $6.50.
+Cetaphil Moisturizing Cream is priced well.
+Tip: Walmart sells a generic version under its brand name Equate.
 I’ve had reports from several readers who insist it’s just like the real thing for a lot less.

-Anti-Wrinkle.
-If you are concerned about wrinkles and avoiding skin cancer (tell me who’s not), Neutrogena Healthy Skin Anti-Wrinkle Cream ($12 for 1.4 oz,) is a Retinol facial treatment with multi-vitamins—an excellent product you should consider.
+If you are concerned about wrinkles and avoiding skin cancer (tell me who’s not), Neutrogena Healthy Skin Anti-Wrinkle Cream is a Retinol facial treatment with multi-vitamins—an excellent product you should consider.
 This is more than a moisturizer.
 It’s a skin preservation system and much cheaper than a very expensive dermatologist’s pre-cancer procedure.

-Eye-Makeup Remover.
-Johnson’s No-Tears Baby Shampoo (about $6) is an excellent eye-makeup remover.
-I have heard from several ophthalmologists that this is particularly recommended for their patients who wear contact lenses because the product also removes protein build-up that plagues many lens wearers.
+Johnson’s Tear-Free Baby Shampoo is an excellent eye-makeup remover.
+I have had a number of ophthalmologists tell me that they prescribe baby shampoo for their patients who wear contact lenses because the product also removes protein build-up that plagues many lens wearers.
 Can be used full strength.
 Rinse well.

-Exfoliant.
 Mix 1/2 cup granulated sugar with the juice of one whole lemon to form a paste.
 While showering invigorate your skin with the paste.
 Rub heels and elbows with the inside of the lemon rinds.
-You will swear you’ve just had a spa treatment.
+You will swear you’ve just had a spa treatment!